awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_u2f.md

 1. Tap the U2F security key, and then choose **Close** when U2F setup is complete\.

 The U2F security key is ready for use with AWS\.
-For information about using MFA with the AWS Management Console, see [Using MFA Devices With Your IAM Sign\-in Page](console_sign-in-mfa.md)\.
+For information about using MFA with the AWS Management Console, see [Using MFA devices with your IAM sign\-in page](console_sign-in-mfa.md)\.

-## Enable a U2F Security Key for the AWS Account Root User \(Console\)<a name="enable-u2f-mfa-for-root"></a>
+## Enable a U2F security key for the AWS account root user \(console\)<a name="enable-u2f-mfa-for-root"></a>

 You can configure and enable a virtual MFA device for your root user from the AWS Management Console only, not from the AWS CLI or AWS API\.

 If your U2F security key is lost, stolen, or not working, you can still sign in using alternative factors of authentication\.
-To learn about signing in using alternative factors of authentication, see [What If an MFA Device Is Lost or Stops Working?](id_credentials_mfa_lost-or-broken.md)\.
+To learn about signing in using alternative factors of authentication, see [What if an MFA device is lost or stops working?](id_credentials_mfa_lost-or-broken.md)\.
 To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.<a name="enable_u2f_root"></a>

 **To enable the U2F key for your root user \(console\)**